⌛️ FLASH SALE ENDS MONDAY! ⌛️

 4-5hrs · 13km · 350m up · 440m down

-The trek reaches two more stunning high-altitude lakes today, starting with Zaroshkul Lake at 4520m as you set foot on a section of the newly created Pamir Trail - a 1000km route across the Fann and Pamir mountains of Tajikistan.
+The trek reaches two more stunning high-altitude lakes today, starting with Zaroshkul Lake at 4520m as you set foot on a section of the newly created Pamir Trail – a 1000km route across the Fann and Pamir mountains of Tajikistan.
 This section of the trail meanders through a spectacular valley where you'll likely see yaks en route.
-Tuck into a lakeside picnic lunch before continuing the hike, until an easy descent to Tshakhin lake (4340m) where you'll set up camp.
+Tuck into a lakeside picnic lunch before continuing the hike, with several river crossings to be made on foot or by horseback, until an easy descent to Tshakhin Lake (4340m) where you'll set up camp.

 A big descent to reach the hot springs